Entrepreneurship is not a vocation but a mindset, a way of life.

 In conclusion, ‘Dream with your eyes open’ examines most of the major issues that impact an entrepreneur’s journey.
 Right from starting up the business to scaling it up; from spotting trends to avoiding pitfalls; from expansions to exits, the book covers it all.

 What I really loved about the book is that Ronnie makes no bones discussing his failures.
-He candidly talks about the ill-fated movie projects he greenlit and his home shopping channel where lack of foresight and perseverance led him to pull out of the business, a decision he regrets today.
+He candidly talks about the ill-fated movie projects he greenlit.
+His home shopping channel where lack of foresight and perseverance led him to pull out of the business, a decision he regrets today.

 Ronnie’s transparency and evenness win you over even as he discusses something so hackneyed as integrating innovation and disruption into an organization’s DNA.